kschan0214/sepia/README.md

 might wish to dive into the wrapper functions for batch processing.

 Standard QSM data processing usually involves the following procedures:

 0. convert DICOM phase values to wrapped phase values
 1. Phase unwrapping and total field recovery
 2. Background field removal
 3. QSM (sometimes people just call it dipole field inversion)

 qsm_hub provides 4 standalone for the above procedures:

-1. QSMHub (One-stop QSM processing): one-stop platform from loading the mGRE data(either NIfTI or DICOM) to generating susceptibility map
+1. QSMHub (One-stop QSM processing)
+...one-stop platform from loading the mGRE data(either NIfTI or
+	DICOM) to generating susceptibility map
+2. Phase unwrapping
-2. Phase unwrapping: standalone to convert complex-valued mGRE data (DICOM or NIfTI) to unwrapped total field map
+...standalone to convert complex-valued mGRE data (DICOM or NIfTI) to unwrapped total field map
-3. Background field removal: standalone to remove background field contribution from a total field map to produce a local field map
+3. Background field removal
+...standalone to remove background field contribution from a total fieldmap to produce a local field map
+4. QSM
-4. QSM: standalone to map magnetic susceptibility source from a local field map
+...standalone to map magnetic susceptibility source from a local field map

 Apparently this toolbox is still in development, so you should expect to encounter some bugs.